 I personally see many men who come in with symptoms of erectile dysfunction (ED) that are too young to be experiencing this condition so early in their life.
 On top of that, they have none of the other risk factors associated with ED, such as diabetes or lifestyle-related risks such as cigarette smoking, lack of exercise, or obesity.

-In one study, 1 in 4 men under 40 sought medical treatment for ED, with half reporting they had severe ED.
+In one study, under 40 sought medical treatment for ED, with half reporting they had severe ED.

 Many of them want me to immediately prescribe medications, thinking that will fix the problem — but that’s only a temporary solution.